drudru/keycap-design/README.md

 Note: it doesn't have the symbols for the modifiers (Shift, Tab, etc.)

 If you need a WASD template for the vintage Cherry legends.
 That is available in this repo as vintage_cherry.pdf.
+I got this from WASD keyboards (thank you support person).
 You can easily import this into inkscape.

 ## Gorton Legends